-8.2A - PERSONNEL FILE
+3.2A---PERSONNEL FILE

-The district shall maintain a personnel file for each employee, which shall be available to the employee for inspection and copying at the employee's expense during normal office hours.
+The district shall maintain a personnel file for each licensed employee, which shall be available to the employee for inspection and copying at the teacher's expense during normal office hours.
 The employee may submit for inclusion in the file, written information in response to any of the matters contained therein.
-The employee shall be notified of any additions to his/her file.

-Other than the employee, no one may have access to an employee's file other than his/her principal, the superintendent, or the superintendent's designee (who shall be a confidential employee whose duties include maintenance of confidential records, except in those cases as designated by law.
+Other than the employee, no one may have access to an employee's file other his/her supervisors, or the superintendent's designee (who shall be a confidential employee whose duties include maintenance of confidential records), except in those cases as designated by law.

-Employees shall receive written notice and copies where applicable, of all complaints regarding their work performance.
-Such notice shall identify the complainant(s) and shall be provided to the employee within 3 days of initial receipt of the complaint.
-Records of oral complaints will be provided to employees.
+Employees shall receive written notice of all substantiated complaints regarding their work performance.
+The written notice shall be provided within 10 school days of the initial receipt of the complaint.